freeCodeCamp/freeCodeCamp/guide/english/html/attributes/role-attribute/index.md

 ---
 ## Role Attribute

-The `role` attribute, describes the role of an element to programs that can make use of it, such as screen readers or magnifiers.
+The `role` attribute describes the role of an element to programs that can make use of it, such as screen readers or magnifiers.

 Usage Example:
 ```html